eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 - **Where and how does your project fit into the ecosystem?**

 EOTWO will make available to the ecosystem the internally developed UI ready to plug and play.
-The goal is to allow the interaction of EO2 with other EOSIO-based tokens and make possible functional integrations between tokens with different purposes and utilities, where EO2 tokens can serve the purpose of offsetting the carbon footprint of the EOSIO ecosystem.
-Upon proper assessment of variable transaction costs (both financial and environmental), we are willing to allocate fractional EO2 tokens (out of the donation fee we will charge to users upon token donation) to a special purpose fund at EOS ecosystem actors’ disposal.
+The goal is to allow the interaction of EO2 with other EOSIO-based tokens and make possible functional integrations between tokens with different purposes and utilities.

 - **Who is your target audience (chain/dapp/wallet/UI developers, designers, your user base, some dapp's userbase, yourself)?**